PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 06:56:10
+Last updated: 2024-04-07 07:01:42
-Random Quote: It seems to me that a queen who trusts no one is as foolish as a queen who trusts everyone.  -  Daenerys Targaryen
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby